PavanMudigonda/html-reporter-azure-blob-website/README.md

 | `SOURCE_DIR` | The local directory (or file) you wish to sync/upload to S3.
 For example, `public`.
 Defaults to your entire repository. | `env` | No | `./` (root of cloned repository) |
 | `DEST_DIR` | The directory inside of the S3 bucket you wish to sync/upload to.
 For example, `my_project/assets`.
 Defaults to the root of the bucket. | `env` | No | `/` (root of bucket) |

-### AWS S3 Bucket folder structure sample:- Organized by Github Run Number
+### Azure Container Blob structure sample:- Organized by Github Run Number

 Note:- Always the index.html points to Test Results History Page.